Kingflow-23/Unity-Test-2/README.md

 - Input System package (Install via Package Manager)

 ### How to Play
 1. Clone or download this repository.
-YOu might need to reinstall or download some assets. cause i don't know the rights for most of these assets.
+YOu might need to reinstall or download some assets (notably sounds). cause i don't know the rights for most of these assets.
 2. Open the project in Unity.
 3. Press Play in the Unity Editor.
 4. Use WASD / arrow keys + Space to control the player.